Lead Trial Attorney, Donald J. Masten, L.L.C.

 Several weeks before the start of each quarter, you will receive information about how to register for classes.

 A due date for your tuition and fees will be included in your welcome packet.
 You may either pay up front or a 12 month payment plan.
 Please contact Jenny_Branson@baylor.edu for additional information.

-No, while the LL.M. program is designed with the working professional in mind, all students are required to take 12 hours per trimester.
+No, while Baylor Law's Executive LL.M. in Litigation Management program is designed with the working professional in mind, all students are required to take 12 hours per trimester.

 No, all classes during the residential portion of the trimesters are offered in the Sheila and Walter Umphrey Law Center in Waco, TX.